 The Frequently Used Molding Patterns

-A variety of crown molding designs are there to match the architectural needs of all types of interiors.
+A variety of wall trim mouldings are there to match the architectural needs of all types of interiors.
 The Greeks used to use the egg & dart moldings recurrently and often adorned the profiles with ropes and beads.

 Other popular styles include Colonial, Milan, and cove moldings.
 Some cornice trimmings featuring symmetrical leaf or flower motifs were common, but these were often seen without any additional embellishment such as beads or ropes.